roopa-yashaswini/Comparicon_WebDevelopment/README.md

 # Comparicon_WebDevelopment
-Website based on crawling and scraping few E-commerce websites
+### Website based on crawling and scraping few E-commerce websites

 Comparicon website focuses on displaying prices of the desired products from Amazon, Flipkart and Snapdeal.
-It provides user and admin privileges.
+It provides user and admin privileges.\
 Users can:
-  a.
-Search products collectively
+  1. Search products collectively
-  b.
-Search products from a single website
+  2. Search products from a single website
-  c.
-Chat and share links among the users of this website
+  3. Chat and share links among the users of this website
-  d.
-Report any problems, issues or suggestions
+  4. Report any problems, issues or suggestions
-  e.
-Change their avatar
+  5. Change their avatar
-  f.
-Update their password
+  6. Update their password
+ \
 Admins can:
-  a.
-Add users or other admins
+  1. Add users or other admins
-  b.
-Remove users
+  2. Remove users
-  c.
-Send messages among the registered people of this website
+  3. Send messages among the registered people of this website
-  d.
-Read the issues, suggestions faced by people
+  4. Read the issues, suggestions faced by people
-  e.
-Change Avatar
+  5. Change Avatar
-  f.
-Update their password
+  6. Update their password